Table of Contents

 - The face-to-face ARCP panels for ST1 and ST2 trainees take place in the local training programme patches while the ST3 and ST4 face-to-face ARCPs take place at the central office.

-Address: Health Education South West, Peninsula Postgraduate Medical Education, Raleigh Building, 22A Davy Road, Plymouth Science Park, Derriford, Plymouth, PL6 8BY
+Address: Health Education England working across the South West, Peninsula Postgraduate Medical Education, Plumer House, Tailyour Road, Crownhill, Plymouth, PL6 5DH.

 Local Programme Screen Review panels will be looking at the quality of the ES Reports to give feedback to Educational Supervisors.